Game Preview: Vees at Winterhawks

 Penticton Vees News Release

-The Penticton Vees continue their three games in three nights in Portland against the Winterhawks on Saturday night for a 6:00PM puck drop from the Veterans Memorial Coliseum.
+The Penticton Vees will look to finish the week perfect when they finish off their three games in three nights against the Winterhawks in Portland.
+Puck drop is 4:00PM

 Catch all the action on Victory+, Summit 800 AM and Summit 98.5 Summerland.

-The Vees (14-8-4-3) used strong special teams to take down the Thunderbirds last night in Kent.
-The Vees powerplay went 2/6 while the penalty kill was a perfect 4/4.
-Ryden Evers had two goals, Ethan Weber had two assists and Tristan Petersen added one of each to lead the team to victory.
-AJ Reyelts stopped 23/24 shots he faced in the win.
+The Vees (15-8-4-3) continued their goal scoring tear as of late taking down the Winterhawks 8-1 last night.
+In their three games this week they have outscored their opponents 21-2.
+Matteo Danis led the way with four goals and two assists and has points in all three games since returning from injury.

-The Winterhawks sit in fourth in the Western Conference one point behind the Vees.
-They fell by an 8-3 score last night in Spokane but have won seven of their last 10 games entering tonight's contest.
+The Winterhawks enter Sunday's matchup fourth in the Western Conference, three points behind the Vees.
+They have lost their last two games, giving up eight goals in each defeat.

-Vees Player to Watch: Tristan Petersen: has seven points in his last four games following his two point performance on Friday against the Thunderbirds.
-He has eight goals and eight assists this season.
+Vees Player to Watch: Ethan McCallum: The Vees goaltender is projected to make his second start with the team after stopping all 18 shots he faced in an 8-0 Vees victory on Tuesday over the Tri-City Americans.

-Fast Fact: Ryden Evers has points in eight of his last 10 games and has registered 15 total points in that span.
+Fast Fact: AJ Reyelts and Jacob Kvasnicka have departed the team for USA Camp in preparation of the upcoming World Junior Championship in Minnesota.

-HEAD TO HEAD: This is the second of four meetings this season.
-The Vees picked up a 3-2 win at home in the first matchup.
-These two will play again tomorrow in Portland and then wrap up the season series on Jan.
+HEAD TO HEAD: This is the third of four meetings this season.
+The Vees picked up a 3-2 win at home in the first matchup before their 8-1 victory last night.
+These two will wrap up their season series on Jan.
 31 back in Penticton.

 2025-26 Scoring Leaders: